 The Road Block That’s Slowing Down Summer Planning

 In years past, recreational supervisors were concerned about room availability as they shuffled groups of kids around a building.
-Room availability is now a minor problem as the main concern is where do park departments hold summer camp activities if prohibited from using the school facilities?
+Room availability is now a minor problem as the main concern is where park departments hold summer camp activities if prohibited from using the school facilities?

 Adding To The Frustrations

-To make things more difficult, last-minute location changes are slowing park departments from printing summer brochures and mailing them to residents.
+To make things more complicated, last-minute location changes are slowing park departments from printing summer brochures and mailing them to residents.
 Many park departments are switching to a digital calendar and now rely on their marketing department to generate web traffic to these programs.

 An industry that typically plans events six to eight weeks in advance is now planning three months out, and this uncertainty has delayed marketing.

-The delay is a dominos effect that becomes a hurry up, and let’s get this done, which generates low attendance and fuels the frustration of programs failing.
+The delay is a dominos effect that becomes a hurry-up, and let’s get this done, which generates low attendance and fuels the frustration of programs failing.

 The park departments will adapt and, in my opinion, will have events, if possible, at their facilities.
 However, I see many programs on hold because recreational supervisors will have their fingers crossed that summer camps will run at their regular facilities and not go to plan B.